Lawmakers must take meaningful action.

-In order to solve the problem of inequitable education funding, we need Pennsylvania’s lawmakers to put their money where their mouth is and support meaningful, impactful legislation that will funnel 100% of the Education Budget through the Fair Funding Formula.
+In order to solve the problem of inequitable education funding, we need Pennsylvania’s lawmakers to put their money where their mouth is.
+We believe lawmakers must support meaningful, impactful legislation and education budgets that ensure that every student receives full and fair funding.
 Efforts should be made to combine fair funding reform with other legislation such as charter and special education funding reforms, mandate relief, and an increase in overall education spending in order to ensure that every district has the resources it needs to educate its students.

 While there were multiple proposed bills in the House and Senate, the current legislation session is ending and these proposed bills will need to be resurrected or new ones created to address the issue.